stepanataccolade/docsv2/sources/gs_deploy_sample.md

 # Deploy a sample application

-This tutoroal walks you through how you can deploy a sample application to Google Container Engine.
+This tutorial walks you through how you can deploy a sample application to Google Container Engine.
 You can follow similar steps to deploy to Amazon's ECS.

 Our sample application has a UI tier and an API tier which are deployed as separate [Cells](glossary.md/#cell).
 The UI shows a page with response time from an API ping.

 ##Prerequisites
  You need the following in order to walk through this tutorial:

  - GitHub account
  - Docker Hub account